LB presents the Full Story of a Football Manager who is best known by the Nickname; ‘Le Professeur‘.

 At the beginning of the following season in August 2005, Wenger also expressed concerns over Chelsea’s tactics: “I know we live in a world where we have only winners and losers, but once a sport encourages teams who refuse to take the initiative, the sport is in danger.”

 There are some guys who, when they are at home, have a big telescope to see what happens in other families.
 Wenger must be one of them – it is a sickness.
 He speaks, speaks, speaks about Chelsea.”

 Wenger responded with a put-down of his own.
 “He’s out of order, disconnected with reality and disrespectful.
 When you give success to stupid people, it makes them more stupid sometimes and not more intelligent.”

 This happened when Mourinho was in charge at Real Madrid and Xabi Alonso and Sergio Ramos got booked for tactical reasons against Galatasaray in order to serve suspensions for a comfortable second leg rather than risk missing important games later in the tournament, Wenger had plenty to say

 Wenger stated; “When you see how it looks on television, it is the best demonstration to think: ‘Never do that again’.
 It looks, frankly, horrible.
 It’s a pity to see that from a big club.”

 Again, it only succeeded in sparking a fiery response from Mourinho… “Instead of speaking about Real Madrid, Mr Wenger should speak about Arsenal and explain how he lost 2-0 against a team in the Champions League for the first time.

-Mourinho on Wenger (The killer move)
+Mourinho Vs Wenger (The Killer Move):